A Common Sense of Modesty

 A Common Sense of Modesty (Italian: Il comune senso del pudore) is a 1976 Italian anthology comedy film directed by Alberto Sordi and starring Sordi, Claudia Cardinale and Philippe Noiret.

 Plot

 The film consists of four segments.
 The plot centers on the changes in morality that involved Italian society in the 1970s, mainly focusing on the widespread circulation of erotic movies and magazines.

 First segment

 A mature worker, Giacinto, decides to celebrate his silver wedding anniversary bringing his wife Erminia to the cinema after a long time.
 Wandering around Rome, they innocently fall into a number of erotic movies.
-The couple is initially shocked, but soon start to be somehow fascinated by the sexual content.
+The couple is initially shocked, but soon starts to be somehow fascinated by the sexual content.

 Second segment

 Ottavio Caramessa, a small-town teacher and writer, is hired as a director by a pornographic magazine, jumping suddenly from rags to riches with the help of his extrovert typist, Loredana.
 He is soon arrested but has no regrets, being certain to fight a noble fight against obscurantism.